 I say that you should assess your situation, your surroundings (do you have access to other water sources than tap water?), the number of people you’re storing for, your risk tolerance threshold, your risk assessment of what might affect you, and decide for yourself how much you would like to store.

 If it’s clean and pure to begin with, and you don’t allow contamination to enter, it will be safe to drink.
-The taste will be ‘flat’ after awhile, but that’s not critical.
+The taste will become ‘flat’ after awhile, but that’s not critical.
 For maintenance, I would dump it and replace it once every year to be assured.
 I drain and replenish my water storage at least once a year.